TheFifthRider/simply-roleplaying-webapp/docs/character/equipment.md

 _requires: Any attribute tag AND any range tag_

 Equipment with this tag are any carried equipment used to attack another character, from table legs to semi-automatic rifles.
-When carried, weapons grant characters the ability to **perform an attack** with one of the tagged attributes at one of the tagged ranges.
-More on attacks can be found in [Performing Attacks](../gameplay/attacking.md).
+When carried, weapons grant characters the ability to [attack](../gameplay/common_tests.md#attacking-with-a-weapon) with one of the tagged attributes at one of the tagged ranges.

 #### Will